vhelin/wla-dx/README.md

     * Sphinx version might be bumped up to 1.5.0 when cygwin updates their `python-sphinx` version.

-1. Clone the repository: `git clone https://github.com/vhelin/wla-dx`
+    git clone https://github.com/vhelin/wla-dx && cd wla-dx
-2. Open the terminal inside the repository folder: `cd wla-dx`
+    mkdir build && cd build
-3. Make building directory: `mkdir build && cd build`
+    cmake ..
-4. Generate CMake files: `cmake ..`
+    cmake --build . --config RelWithDebInfo
-5. Build: `cmake --build . --config Release`
+    ctest -C RelWithDebInfo
-6. (Optional) Test: `ctest . -C Release`
+    cmake -P cmake_install.cmake

-7. (Optional) Install: `cmake -P cmake_install.cmake`
+The `ctest` command runs the tests, and the last `cmake -P` command installs the binaries.
+The parameters `--config RelWithDebInfo` and `-C RelWithDebInfo` can be omitted if you're not using a build system with multiple configurations (like Ninja or Makefiles).

-If you didn't installed it, you can still access the binaries in the `binaries` folder.
-It also contains the compiled documentation in the subfolder `doc`.
+The compiled binaries are in the `binaries` folder (`bin` when installing) and the compiled documentations are located in the `doc` folder.